FelixLehn/ExpenseTracker/README.md

 # ExpenseTracker
-This is a description of what the Expense Tracker does.
+This is a description of what the ExpenseTracker does.

 ## Description
 To start the ExpenseTracker, go to the directoy src/main/python and run this code after installation of the requirements.txt: